anjgela/knifeVbaguette/test/lib/docs/gmock_cook_book.md

 `C`, but aren't interested in the relative order of `B` and `C`.
 In this case, the test should reflect our real intent, instead of being overly constraining.

-gMock allows you to impose an arbitrary DAG (directed acyclic graph) on the calls.
+gMock allows you to impose an arbitrary DAG (directed acyclic map) on the calls.
 One way to express the DAG is to use the [`After` clause](reference/mocking.md#EXPECT_CALL.After) of `EXPECT_CALL`.